garethmd/garethmd.github.io/_posts/2024-06-12-superconvergence.md

 forms of regularisation such as weight decay, dropout and batch size.

 That covers the main points of the paper with the exception of a section regarding an approach for estimating the optimal learning rate which he uses to demonstrate that large learning rates are effective at finding good minimums in flat loss landscapes.
-This section is a bit mathy math and it's really not essential to the main points of the paper so I'll leave to for you to read if you're interested.
+This section is a bit mathy math and it's really not essential to the main points of the paper so I'll leave to you to read if you're interested.
 Overall, it's a great paper and if you've never read a research paper before then I would highly recommend it as it's very accessible and well written.

 ## 3. How I use it